tamim662/Diabetes-Diagnosis-using-ML/README.md

 # Diabetes-Diagnosis-using-ML
-A Supervised ML model is implemented using KNN to diagnosis Diabetes.
+A Supervised classification ML model is implemented using KNN to diagnosis Diabetes.

+The Dataset is collected from [dataset_37_diabetes](https://www.openml.org/d/37)